tnichols217/notes/EBME 105/1 - Intro.md

 7. Validation

 # What is BME
-- Application of multiple fields of engineering to understand and solve bio
+- Application of multiple fields of engineering to understand and solve biological processes and problems
+- Works in intersection